openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-review.md

 ## Sharing reviews amongst reviewers

 You can share completed peer reviews among reviewers.
-This can be set up through the **Review settings** interface <!-- missing hyperlink -->.
+This can be set up through the [**Review settings**](../review/review-settings.md) interface.
 Once sharing reviews has been set up, there are two ways in which reviews can be shared.

 - After the first round of review.
   - Once the first round of review is complete, a new option will be present on the **Decision helper** screen to mark the reviews as shareable.
 It will send an email to the reviewers, providing them with a link to access and view the review content.